EvilYep/EvilYep/README.md

 - 🔭 I’m currently working on **[my personal portfolio on which I just can't stop but add features and no actual content at all](https://github.com/EvilYep/Online-CV)**

-- 🌱 I’m currently learning **totally unrelated stuff (Unity), and also keeping up to date with Laravel and Vue.js**
+- 🌱 I’m currently learning **totally unrelated stuff (Godot), and also keeping up to date with Laravel and Vue.js**

 - 👯 I’m looking to collaborate on **anything interesting my low experience would allow me to**